-6. The AOS for non-lead companies in a pool (as defined in paragraph 1c of the instructions for the Statement of Actuarial Opinion) shall include a statement that the company is a 0% pool participant.
-For the non-lead company, the information provided for paragraph 5 should be that of the lead company.
+6. The AOS for pooled companies (as referenced in paragraph 1C of the instructions for the Statement of Actuarial Opinion) shall include a statement that the company is a xx% pool participant.
+For non-0% companies, the information provided for paragraph 5 should be numbers after the company's share of the pool has been applied; specifically, the point or range comparison should be for each statutory company and should not be for the pool in total.
+For any 0% pool participant, the information provided for paragraph 5 should be that of the lead company.